heathermiller/dist-prog-book/chapter/8/big-data.md

 ## 2 Execution Models
 There are many possible implementations for those programming models.
-In this section, we will discuss about a few different execution models, how the above programming interfaces exploit them, the benefits and limitations of each design and so on.
-At a very high level, MapReduce, its variants and Spark all adopt the master/workers model, where the master(or driver in Spark) is responsible for managing data and dynamically scheduling tasks to workers.
-The master monitors workers' status, and when failure happens, master will reschedule the task to another idle worker.
+In this section, we will discuss a few different execution models, how the above programming interfaces exploit them, the benefits and limitations of each design and so on.
+At a very high level, MapReduce, its variants, and Spark all adopt the master/workers model, where the master(or driver in Spark) is responsible for managing data and dynamically scheduling tasks to workers.
+The master monitors workers' status, and when failure happens, the master will reschedule the task to another idle worker.
 However, data in MapReduce(section 2.1) is distributed over clusters and needs to be moved in and out of the disk, and Spark(section 2.2) takes the in-memory processing approach.
 This practice saves significant I/O operations and thus is much faster than MapReduce.
 As for fault tolerance, MapReduce uses data persistence and Spark achieves it by using lineage(recomputation for failed task).

-As for more declarative querying models, the execution engine needs to take care of query compilation and in the meantime has opportunity of optimizations.
-For example, Hive(section 2.3) not only needs a driver as the way MapReduce and Spark do, but also has to manage the metastore as well as to take advantage of optimization gain from traditional database like design.
+As for more declarative querying models, the execution engine needs to take care of query compilation and in the meantime has the opportunity of optimizations.
+For example, Hive(section 2.3) not only needs a driver as the way MapReduce and Spark do but also has to manage the meta store as well as to take advantage of optimization gain from traditional database like design.
 SparkSQL(section 2.4) adopts Catalyst framework for SQL optimization: rule-based and cost-based.

 ### 2.1 MapReduce execution model
 The original MapReduce model is implemented and deployed in Google infrastructure.
 As described in section 1.1.1, user program defines map and reduce functions and the underlying system manages data partition and schedules jobs across different nodes.
 Figure 2.1.1 shows the overall flow when the user program calls MapReduce function:
 1. Split data.
 The input files are split into *M* pieces;
 2. Copy processes.
-The user program create a master process and the workers.
+The user program creates a master process and the workers.
 The master picks idle workers to do either map or reduce task;
 3. Map.
 The map worker reads corresponding splits and passes to the map function.
 The generated intermediate key/value pairs are buffered in memory;
 4. Partition.
 The buffered pairs are written to local disk and partitioned to *R* regions periodically.
 Then the locations are passed back to the master;
 5. Shuffle.
 The reduce worker reads from the local disks and groups together all occurrences of the same key together;